lulujordanna/data-structures/final/README.md

 ```

 #### The Takeaways
 While I am very happy with the final outcome, there are some flaws in the sorting of the posts.
 As I am saving the date of the entry as a dateToString, this returns the timestamp as week day, month, day and year (Ex.
-Fri Aug 30 2019) and the posts are being sorted in alphabetical order by day of the week.
+Fri Aug 30 2019) and the posts are being sorted in alphabetical order, by day of the week.
 Unfortunately due to time parameters I was not able to change this data structure and the posts do not appear in chronological order.

 <hr>